Powers in orbits of rational functions: cases of an arithmetic dynamical Mordell-Lang conjecture: Introduction

 where $T_d$ is the degree-$d$ monic Chebyshev polynomial. \end{enumerate} \end{corollary}

 Note that cases (1) and (2) of Corollary \ref{mainpoly} are mutually exclusive, unlike the cases in Theorem \ref{maingenus}.
-The monic Chebyshev polynomial of degree $d$ is defined by the equation $T_d(z + z^{-1}) = z^d + z^{-d}$; see \cite[Section 2]{milnor} or \cite[Section 6.2]{jhsdynam} for further properties.
+Indeed, for all $d \geq 2$ we have that $T_d$ maps $-2$ to $2 \cdot (-1)^d$ with multiplicity 1, implying that the map in case (2) maps $-4$ to $0$ with multiplicity 1, and hence is not of the form given in case (1).
 The polynomials of the form \eqref{chebexception} are conjugates of $T_d$ that contain $0$ in their post-critical set but do not belong to case (1).
-For $d = 2, 3, 4, 5$ these maps are:
+For $d = 2, 3, 4, 5$ these maps are: $x(x + 4), -(x+4)(x+1)^2, x(x+4)(x+2)^2$, and $-(x+4)(x^2 + 3x + 1)^2,$ respectively.

-For $d = 2$, Theorem \ref{mainpoly} gives that a quadratic polynomial $\phi(x) \in \Q[x]$ has a rational orbit containing infinitely many distinct squares if and only if either \begin{enumerate} \item[(a.)] \text{$\phi(x)$ is the square of a linear polynomial in $\Q[x]$}, or \item[(b.)] \text{$\phi(x) = cx^2 + 4x$ with $c \in \Q^*$}. \end{enumerate} Necessity follows from Corollary \ref{powercor2}.
-Sufficiency is trivial for case (a.).
-For maps of the form given in (b.), a simple calculation shows that $\phi^2(x) = \phi(x)(g_2(x))^2$ for some $g_2(x) \in \Q[x]$, and it immediately follows that $\phi^2(x) = \phi(x)(g_n(x))^2$ for some $g_n(x) \in \Q[x]$ for each $n \geq 1$.
-Hence for $a \in \Q$, $O_\phi(a)$ contains infinitely many squares if and only if $a$ is the $x$-coordinate of a rational point on $C_2 : y^2 = cx^2 + 4x$.
-But the genus zero curve $C_2$ has the rational point $(0,0)$, and thus infinitely many rational points.
-By Northcott's theorem $\phi$ has only finitely many rational points with finite orbits, and hence there must be a rational orbit of $\phi$ containing infinitely many distinct squares.